Funding Available for Improving Home Energy Efficiency

 Additional Useful Links:

 The Smart Export Guarantee (SEG) is a government-backed initiative which provides the homeowner with a regular payment for surplus low-carbon electricity generated and exported to the National Grid.
-For context, you can expect to receive around £100 a year from a typical solar PV system.

 Eligibility: